Skip to Main Content

 Can you film on highways and motorways?

-Highway filming requires special authorization from Canadian authorities.
-We can arrange motorway filming with proper permits, safety measures, and coordination with highway operators.
-These shoots require significant advance planning.
+Highway filming needs special sign-off from Canadian authorities.
+We can arrange motorway filming with proper permits, safety measures, and planning with highway operators.
+These shoots need major advance planning.

 How far in advance should we book vehicle filming?